rashed9810/heic-to-jpg-converter/README.md

 ---

-## 📋 Overview
+##  Overview

-This full-stack web application provides a seamless solution for converting HEIC/HEIF images (commonly used by Apple devices) to the universally compatible JPG format.
+This full stack web application provides an ideal solution for converting HEIC/HEIF images (commonly used by Apple devices) to the universally compatible JPG format.
 Built with modern technologies including React, FastAPI, and Tailwind CSS, it offers a beautiful user interface with advanced image processing capabilities.

-## ✨ Features
+##  Features

 <div align="center">
 <table>